 Is a master’s degree in Aerospace Engineering worth it?
-The most common entry-level degree requirement for the industry is a bachelor’s degree, according to BLS.
+The most common entry-level degree requirement for the industry is an undergraduate degree, preferably a bachelor’s degree in aerospace engineering.
 There are, however, many reasons to consider a master’s degree in your field.
 Here are a few benefits of choosing to study online at this level as an aerospace engineer:

 - Increased master’s in aerospace engineering salary expectations